Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Signs You're Overdoing It

-If you notice increased tightness, flaking, or dryness after using the soap, reduce frequency to every other day.
+If you notice more tightness, flaking, or dryness after using the soap, reduce to every other day.

-Your skin's moisture barrier may need time to adjust or may be signaling that once daily is too much.
+Your skin's moisture barrier may need time to adjust, or once daily may be too much for your skin.

 Turmeric Kojic Acid Soap for Combination Skin